teckmonster/pickupstrength/_posts/2018-10-14-Mindfulness-On-Priority.markdown

 So much so we often make excuses to justify the SOUND.
 Why?

-There is no need to make excuses and there are countless important things to do in life.
-Life is short.
+Life is short and there are countless important things to do in life.
+If it does not feel right, make accommodation for other lists to be priority.
+If it feels right, there is no need to make excuses.
 We may or may not get to do all of it but if it sparks your interests, free your soul to do it and enjoy every bit of it.